-In connection with the Annual Report on Form 20-F of Concord Medical Services Holdings Limited (the "Company") for the year ended December 31, 2019 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Yaw Kong Yap, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 20-F of Concord Medical Services Holdings Limited (the "Company") for the year ended December 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Yaw Kong Yap, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes Oxley Act of 2002, that to my knowledge:

-- The Report containing the financial statements fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+- 1. The Report containing the financial statements fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

 By: /s/ Yaw Kong Yap

 Name: Yaw Kong Yap

 Title: Chief Financial Officer

-Consent of Independent Registered Public Accounting Firm
+CONSENT OF Independent Registered Public Accounting Firm

-We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-222559) pertaining to the 2008 Share Incentive Plan of Concord Medical Services Holdings Limited of our reports dated April 30, 2020, with respect to the consolidated financial statements of Concord Medical Services Holdings Limited and the effectiveness of internal control over financial reporting of Concord Medical Services Holdings Limited included in this Annual Report (Form 20-F) for the year ended December 31, 2019, filed with the Securities and Exchange Commission.
+We consent to the incorporation by reference in the Registration Statement (Form S-8 No. 333-222559) pertaining to the 2008 Share Incentive Plan of Concord Medical Services Holdings Limited of our reports dated October 15, 2021, with respect to the consolidated financial statements of Concord Medical Services Holdings Limited included in this Annual Report (Form 20-F) for the year ended December 31, 2020, filed with the Securities and Exchange Commission.